Berkenpas/Advent-of-code-2020/Day1/readme.md

-Find he two numebrs in input.txt that add to 2020
+Find the two numebrs in input.txt that add to 2020